-Professor Knake joined the University of Houston faculty in 2016, after serving as the Foster Swift Professor of Legal Ethics and co-director of the Kelley Institute of Ethics and the Legal Profession at Michigan State University College of Law, where she taught for a decade.
-During her time at Michigan State, she co-founded and secured over $250,000 in funding for the law school's inaugural program on technology, entrepreneurship, and innovation in legal services, recently recognized as the top program in the nation.
+Professor Renee Knake earned her J.D. from the University of Chicago Law School.
+She holds the Joanne and Larry Doherty Chair in Legal Ethics and is a professor of law at the University of Houston Law Center.
+Previously, Professor Knake served as the Foster Swift Professor of Legal Ethics and co-director of the Frank J. Kelley Institute of Ethics and the Legal Profession at Michigan State University College of Law, where she taught for a decade.
+During her time at Michigan State, she co-founded and secured substantial funding for the law school's inaugural program on technology, entrepreneurship, and innovation in legal services, recently recognized as a top program in the nation.

-Professor Knake's research primarily focuses on innovation in the regulation of legal services, proposing access to justice reforms.
+An award-winning scholar, Professor Knake's research focuses, in part, on innovation in the regulation of legal services, proposing access to justice reforms.
 Her article "Democratizing the Delivery of Legal Services" won the 2012 Association of American Law Schools (AALS) Professional Responsibility Section paper competition.
-Her most recent pieces "The Legal Monopoly, "Lawyer Speech in the Regulatory State," and "Legal Information, the Consumer Law Market, and the First Amendment" explore tensions between professional conduct rules and free speech values.
+Her most recent pieces The Behavioral Economics of Lawyer Advertising: An Empirical Assessment, The Legal Monopoly, Lawyer Speech in the Regulatory State, and Legal Information, the Consumer Law Market, and the First Amendment explore tensions between professional conduct rules and free speech/competition values.
 She also studies the media's portrayal of nominees to the U.S. Supreme Court.
-Her article on this topic, "Rethinking Gender Equality in the Legal Profession's Pipeline to Power: A Study on Media Coverage of Supreme Court Nominees," was selected as a winner of the 2012 AALS New Voices in Gender paper competition.
+Her article on this topic, Rethinking Gender Equality in the Legal Profession's Pipeline to Power: A Study on Media Coverage of Supreme Court Nominees, was selected as a winner of the 2012 AALS New Voices in Gender paper competition.

-Professor Knake is an internationally recognized expert on the future of legal services, and has been invited to speak about the topic throughout the United States and internationally in countries such as Canada, England, Guatemala, Mexico, and the United Arab Emirates.
-She became a fellow of the American Bar Foundation in 2016, "an honorary organization of attorneys, judges, law faculty, and legal scholars whose public and private careers have demonstrated outstanding dedication to the welfare of their communities and to the highest principles of the legal profession, … limited to one percent of lawyers licensed to practice in each jurisdiction."
+She has received numerous awards for her work on entrepreneurship and innovation in legal services, including a significant grant from the Ewing Marion Kauffman Foundation from 2012-14.
 In 2013, she was named an American Bar Association Journal "Legal Rebel," an "annual honors program for the change leaders of the legal profession" and a member of the Fastcase 50, an annual award that "recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law."
 That same year she accepted the Innovation Award from the College of Law Practice Management, honoring "lawyers, law firms, and other deliverers of legal services who are currently engaged in some extraordinary innovative efforts."
-Her work on entrepreneurship and innovation in legal services was funded by a significant grant from the Ewing Marion Kauffman Foundation from 2012-14.

-Before her academic career, Professor Knake practiced law at Mayer, Brown in Chicago and Hunton & Williams in Richmond, Virginia, where she specialized in commercial litigation, telecommunications, and labor/employment law.
+Before her academic career, Professor Knake practiced law at Mayer, Brown in Chicago and Hunton & Williams in Richmond, Va., where she specialized in commercial litigation, telecommunications, and labor/employment law.
 She also worked as an Assistant City Attorney for Charlottesville, Virginia.